 Have you ever wondered what sort of solution SAP has for the military.

-You might be surprised to learn that many Armed Forces around the world have been using SAP for many years.
+You might be surprised to learn that many Armed Forces around the world have been using SAP ERP for many years.
 What you may not know is that as a result of the unique organizational structure requirements of the military, SAP had to develop a solution, the SAP DFPS or Defense Forces and Public Security solution, which meets the very unique needs of the military.
 The primary difference, around which all other parts of the DFPS solution revolve, is known as the Force Element.

 What is the Force Element?
 Why does the military need it?